jwoglom/streeteasy-grep/README.md

 ```

 Will diff the new query contents with an existing json file (in the directory the tool is invoked) and print to `stdout`.

+### Motivation

+The goal is you can setup a automated cron that runs the queries, then runs `--check-diff` and get immediate notifications if a new apartment is listed.